Halleloya/DBAC/README.md

 level6aaaaa level6aaaab ...
 ```

-## Settings

 By default, all the directoires run on localhost.
 The tree-like structure starts from port 5001, with the name of level1 (also called master directory or root directory).
 The single directory module named SingleDirectory runs on port 4999.

 MongoDB runs on its default port 27017.
 To run MongoDB on another port: add `--port [port]` when starting the database, and change the configure files to direct apps to database.

-To release all the ports occupied by directories: `sudo kill -9 $(lsof -i:5001 -i:5002 -i:5003 -i:5004 -i:5005 -i:5006 -i:5007 -i:5008 -t)`.
+To release the ports occupied by directories when you got an error message saying ports are being used: `sudo kill -9 $(lsof -i:5001 -i:5002 -i:5003 -i:5004 -i:5005 -i:5006 -i:5007 -i:5008 -t)`.

-## Authentication
+## Access Control
+So far, we have been able to set up a set of directories (as web applications).
+Now, let's review and configure the demos of access control features supported by DBAC.

+### Federated identity management

 We utilize OpenID library to implement a federated identtiy assertion model among directories.
-In general, one directory can rely on its counterparts to authenticate a user after some configurations.
+In a nutshell, one directory can rely on its counterparts to authenticate a user after some configurations.
 From a user's perspective, one can sign in a directory with the identity from another directory.

-### Example
+#### Example
 To illustrate how to configure it, we give an example that level3aa provides a means of login with identity of level2b.
 In this example, level2b is the OIDC provider, while level3aa is the OIDC client.

 > In level2b (http://localhost:5003/auth/oauth_list), register a new client.
 The only nonintuitive field is "Redirect URI", which is the address that the provider should redirect back to the client.
 In the example, it should be `http://localhost:5004/auth/oidc_auth_code/level2b`.